 During lunchtime we observed medicines being administered and saw that all medication administration records (MAR) had been completed appropriately.
-We saw staff were respectful and clear in their approach and patiently waited to see that the person had taken the medicine given to them.
-Fridge temperatures for storing medicines were appropriately recorded and monitored in accordance with professional guidance and best practice.
-This meant medicines were stored, handled and administered safely.
+We saw staff were respectful and clear in their approach; they carefully explained what they were doing, knelt down beside the person at the dining table and encouraged them to take their medicine.
+They then patiently waited with the individual and ensured they had swallowed the liquid or tablet.
+This demonstrated that medicines were managed and administered safely.

 The provider operated safe and thorough recruitment procedures.
 We found appropriate procedures had been followed, including application forms with full employment history, relevant experience information, eligibility to work and reference checks.
 Before staff were employed, the provider requested criminal records checks through the Government's Disclosure and Barring Service (DBS) as part of the recruitment process.
 The DBS helps employers ensure that people they recruit are suitable to work with vulnerable people who use care and support services.

 During our inspection we saw all areas of the service were very clean, well-maintained and easily accessible.
 There were arrangements in place to deal with emergencies.
 Contingency plans were in place in the event of an unforeseen emergency, such as a fire.
 Maintenance and servicing records were kept up to date for the premises and utilities, including water, gas and electricity.
-Maintenance records showed equipment, such as fire alarms, extinguishers, mobile hoists, the call bell system and emergency lighting were regularly checked and serviced, as required.
+Maintenance records showed that equipment, such as fire alarms, extinguishers, mobile hoists, the call bell system and emergency lighting were regularly checked and serviced, as required.